Punk Singles and Rarities 1981–1984

-Punk Singles and Rarities 1981 - 1984 is the sixth compilation album by English punk rock band the Anti-Nowhere League.
-This album contains the tracks off recorded from the now out of print album, Apocalypse Punk Tour '81, which had an album of the same name.
+Punk Singles and Rarities 1981–1984 is the sixth compilation album by English punk rock band Anti-Nowhere League.
+It contains the tracks off recorded from the now out of print album, Apocalypse Punk Tour '81, which had an album of the same name.
 It also contains a number of single versions of their well-known songs as well as many demo versions.